-The most direct way that every writer can take advantage of, no matter where you live, is by submitting to specific online contests or submission platforms.
+The most direct way that every writer can take advantage of this, no matter where you live, is by submitting to specific online contests or submission platforms.

-Contests run by Screencraft through the Coverfly platform, the Academy Nicholl Fellowship, the Tracking Board, and Final Draft Big Break competitions all have a pretty good track record of getting their winning writers’ meetings with managers and agents.
+Contests run by Screencraft through the Coverfly platform, the Academy Nicholl Fellowship, the Tracking Board, and Final Draft Big Break competitions have a pretty good track record of getting their winning writers’ meetings with managers and agents.

 Managers usually only pay attention to the winning scripts, and even then, they’ll probably skim the loglines to decide if they want to read more.

 However, because the odds of winning one of these contests are few and far between, there are a few other avenues you can take, under which umbrella I’m calling…

-Third party connecting services.
+Third-party connecting services.

-Like The Black List, there are many resources, which is my personal favorite, where you can host your work and get it reviewed by professional readers that will rank your script and put it in front of actual managers and agents.
+Like The Black List, there are many resources, which is my favorite, where you can host your work and get it reviewed by professional readers that will rank your script and put it in front of actual managers and agents.

 While The Black List started as a list of the best-unproduced screenplays of the year, it was always intended as a way to showcase underrepresented writers and material to the industry at large, so it’s a great avenue to get your work seen and get your name out there, if only just for the extra exposure.